isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2012-10-15-Written-answer-by-Minister-for-Law-K-Shanmugam-to-Parliamentary-Question-on-number-of-licensed-moneylenders.md

 ---
-layout: post
-title: Written answer by Minister for Law, K Shanmugam, to Parliamentary Question on number of licensed moneylenders
+title: 'Written answer by Minister for Law, K Shanmugam, to Parliamentary Question on number of licensed moneylenders'
-date:   2012-10-15
+date: 2012-10-15T00:00:00.000Z
 permalink: /news/parliamentary-speeches/written-answer-by-minister-for-law-k-shanmugam-to-parliamentary-question-on-number-of-licensed

 ---

 15 Oct 2012 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)